Bathroom Safety

 What Safety Measures Should Be Taken In The Bathroom?

-To make your bathroom functional, install a walk-in tub.
-You should avoid slippery surfaces.
-There’s enough light in the room before you’re started.
-Consider placing a flexible shower head, such as a handheld shower head, in your bathroom.
+Install a walk-in tub to make your bathroom functional.
+Avoid slippery surfaces.
+Make sure there’s enough light in the room before you start.
+Consider placing a flexible shower head, such as a handheld, in your bathroom.
 Keep water away from electrical equipment at all times.

 How Can You Prevent Accidents In The Bathroom?